 For nearly 35 years, I have worked as an independent filmmaker/videographer in New York, Hawaii, and most recently, the San Francisco Bay area.
 In 2019, my first feature documentary, JOURNEY TO HOKUSAI, was screened world-wide.
-Since 2020, I have been working closely with FIRE SAFE MARIN to produce educational videos on wildfire safety, while also developing my next documentary project — a film about traditional Japanese cuisine and the arts.
+Since 2020, I have been working closely with FIRE SAFE MARIN to produce educational videos on wildfire safety.
+My new feature documentary, KINOBU - Food, Tradition, and Identity, has world-premiered at the Hawaii International Film Festival in October, 2025 and had a month-long run at the Lark Theater (Larkspur, CA) in November, 2025.

 JOURNEY TO HOKUSAI